astronomer/docs/astro/manage-astro-executors.md

   <meta name="og:description" content="Learn how to select and manage Astro executors." />
 </head>

 After you choose an executor for an Astro Deployment, you can configure your DAGs and Deployment resources to maximize the executor's efficiency and performance.
-This document provides you with an overview of how to configure the Celery and Kubernetes executors on Astro.
+Use the information provided in this topic to learn how to configure the Celery and Kubernetes executors on Astro.
 To choose an executor for your Deployment, see [Choose an executor](configure-deployment-resources.md#choose-an-executor).

 ## Manage the Celery executor